 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-You will spend more than three weeks in Greece, primarily in Athens, a hospitable city where ancient history intersects with a modern lifestyle, orange and olive trees line the sidewalks, and church bells punctuate the day under the ancient Acropolis and Parthenon.
-The program also includes a short excursion to vibrant Heraklion on Crete, with archaeological sites and pink and white sand beaches.
+You will spend three weeks in Greece, primarily in Athens, a hospitable city where ancient history intersects with a modern lifestyle, orange and olive trees line the sidewalks, and church bells punctuate the day under the ancient Acropolis, Erechtheion, and Parthenon.
+You’ll also visit the vibrant city Heraklion, the capital of Crete; the archaeological site Knossos, considered Europe’s oldest city; and pink and white sand beaches.

 Faculty and Staff